Price Protection: The Credit Card Perk You Need to Know About!

 Many credit cards come loaded with phenomenal perks and benefits, unfortunately, the majority are unknown and unused by most Canadians.

-We all look for the popular perks like free lounge access, insurance, and free bags.
+We all look for the popular perks like free lounge access and insurance.
 However, there’s one benefit, far less known and far less common, that may be worth more than any other credit card benefit offered in the Canadian marketplace—Price Protection.

 Price protection allows you to claim the difference between the price you paid for a product and the sale price you may have found for the same product within 60 days after your purchase!

 The amazing thing is, it’s not a one-time benefit.
 Depending on which credit card you have, you could be refunded up to $500 per occurrence, up to a maximum of $1,000 per year!
 That’s a huge saving and a constant price guarantee of the best price around.

 Price Protection Definition